Vanguard vs Public

 Extra Services

-IRA Lineups: Vanguard and Schwab offer Individual Retirement Accounts.
-Vanguard, but not Schwab, charges some fees on business IRAs.
+IRA Lineups: Both Vanguard and Schwab have IRAs, though Vanguard charges fees on some business IRA plans.

 Winner: Schwab